StefanoCecere/awesome-opensource-unity/README.md

 # Awesome opensource Unity packages
 to make the Unity game-dev life happier and future proof, here is a full list of assets and packages.

+👉🏼 **Please submit a PR for any obsolete, updated or new entry!** _You can do it just editing this README and GitHub will do everything._
+**Let's keep this list awesome!**

+---

 [**Games**](#games)

 [**Open Source Repositories**](#open-source-repositories)